Anon-Planet/thgtoa/guide.md

 -   Select Networking

--   Change to sys-Whonix to put it behind the Whonix Gateway (over Tor).
+-   Change to sys-whonix to put it behind the Whonix Gateway (over Tor).

 #### If you cannot use Tor: